 - Check Show Time Machine in menu bar.

-Step 4: Browse the items in the backup folder by using on screen up/down arrows or using the timeline at the edge of the screen.
-If you want to find files of older version, using timeline to navigate the files is faster.
+Step 4: Browse the items in the backup folder by using on the screen up/down arrows or using the timeline at the edge of the screen.
+If you want to find files of the older version, using timeline to navigate the files is faster.
 You will be able to see a lot of snapshots of this whole folder and how the folder changes.

 Step 6: Select the file you want to restore, and then click Restore.